-Janis Claxton (UK/AUS) is a Choreographer, Movement Director, Teacher and Producer based in Edinburgh where she is Artistic Director of the award winning contemporary dance company Janis Claxton Dance and Founder/Director of SC²ENE Cultural Exchange Network.
+Janis Claxton (1964-2018) (UK/AUS) was a Choreographer, Movement Director, Teacher and Producer based in Edinburgh where she was Artistic Director of the award winning contemporary dance company Janis Claxton Dance and Founder/Director of SC²ENE Cultural Exchange Network.

-Janis has worked internationally for 30 years in numerous countries including UK, China, Australia, New Zealand, USA, Japan, Taiwan, Malaysia, Spain and Netherlands for internationally renowned dance and theatre organizations.
+Janis worked internationally for 30 years in numerous countries including UK, China, Australia, New Zealand, USA, Japan, Taiwan, Malaysia, Spain and Netherlands for internationally renowned dance and theatre organisations.

-Janis has created work for numerous dance and theatre companies, institutions, children’s theatre and community projects including for; Janis Claxton Dance, DANTZAZ (Basque), The National Dance Company of Wales, Scottish Opera, Made in Scotland Showcase, National Theatre of Scotland, Edinburgh Zoo, BeijingDance/ LDTX, Beijing Song and Dance Company, London School of Contemporary Dance, National Youth Company of Dominican Republic, Lung Ha Theatre Company, Grid Iron, Beijing Dance Academy, Kaohsiung Spring Arts Festival, Sichuan People’s Art Theatre, Edinburgh Festival Fringe.
+Janis created work for numerous dance and theatre companies, institutions, children’s theatre and community projects including for; Janis Claxton Dance, DANTZAZ (Basque), The National Dance Company of Wales, Scottish Opera, Made in Scotland Showcase, National Theatre of Scotland, Edinburgh Zoo, BeijingDance/ LDTX, Beijing Song and Dance Company, London School of Contemporary Dance, National Youth Company of Dominican Republic, Lung Ha Theatre Company, Grid Iron, Beijing Dance Academy, Kaohsiung Spring Arts Festival, Sichuan People’s Art Theatre, Edinburgh Festival Fringe.

 Her choreography has been performed at leading venues internationally including; Tramway, Traverse Theatre, UK Pavilion Shanghai Expo, Gaungdong Modern Dance Festival, Almeida Dance Festival, Arnolfini, Royal Opera House2 Clore Studio, Dance House Wales Millennium Centre, National Museum of Scotland, Kelvingrove Art Gallery and Museum, Staadtheatre Nuremberg, Performance Space Sydney, Beijing PLA Theatre, Xiangning Art Museum Shenzhen.

-As well as performing internationally as an independent dancer, Janis Claxton has worked with world-renowned companies including The One Extra Dance Theatre (Australia), Michael Parmenters’ Commotion Company (New Zealand) and in 1992 she was invited by Erick Hawkins to join his Erick Hawkins Dance Company (New York).
+As well as performing internationally as an independent dancer, Janis Claxton worked with world-renowned companies including The One Extra Dance Theatre (Australia), Michael Parmenters’ Commotion Company (New Zealand) and in 1992 she was invited by Erick Hawkins to join his Erick Hawkins Dance Company (New York).

 Janis Claxton’s producing experience ranges from small to large-scale performances, cultural events, workshops and training programs in several countries.
 Since 2003 Janis has produced and co-produced all of her company’s works in the UK and internationally including long residency programs in China with performances at Shanghai Festival, Guangdong Modern Dance Festival, Beijing Dance Festival/UK NOW, as well as large scale works that brought Chinese dancers to Scotland to perform for the Edinburgh Fringe Festival and The Edinburgh International Science Festival.